robertacoeli/brazilian-impeachment-polarization-calculation/README.md

 ## Folders

 * src
+    * **labeling**: scripts to label tweets and users according to the selected hashtags.
-    * **polarities**: scripts related to the calculation of individual polarities.
+    * **polarities**: scripts used to the calculate of individual polarities.
-    * **polarization**: scripts to calculated the variables related to the polarization and the polarization index.
+    * **polarization**: scripts to calculate the variables related to the polarization and the polarization index.
     * **utils**: some useful scripts that are used over the code.
     * **preprocessing**: scripts to execute a basic text preprocessing.